netreplica/graphite/docs/DOCKER-BUILD.md

-# Building and running Graphite as a Docker container
+# Building Graphite as a Docker container

 ## Pre-requisites